zachwaite/idk/README.md

 #### Components:

-- `idk.nvim` (WIP) - a Neovim plugin that works like a language server, without the server
+- `idk.nvim` - a Neovim plugin that works like a language server, without the server
-- `idk-get` (READY) - download source files from an IBM i server via ODBC
+- `idk-get` - download source files from an IBM i server via ODBC
-- `idk-fmt` (READY) - format source files to the proper column width based on language
+- `idk-fmt` - format source files to the proper column width based on language
-- `rpgle-parser` (WIP) - a parser for different flavors of RPG.
+- `rpgle-parser` - a parser for different flavors of RPG.
 Designed to handle programs with `/free` and tradition syntax mixed together without mercy.
+Still a work in progress, but good enough to power "jump to definition" on most of the /free and traditional fixed format programs I encounter.
-- `dds-parser` (WIP) - a parser for DDS files
+- `dds-parser` - a parser for DDS files.
+Similar status to the rpg parser.
-- `idk-graph` (WIP) - a source graph generator that outputs dot files to be rendered with graphviz
+- `idk-graph` - a source graph generator that outputs dot files to be rendered with graphviz.
-- `idk-lint` (TODO) - someday there will be a linter

 ## idk-nvim